Constructing an HTML Tree

 So far, our browser sees web pages as a stream of open tags, close tags, and text.
 But HTML is actually a tree, and though the tree structure hasn’t been important yet, it will be central to later features like CSS, JavaScript, and visual effects.
 So this chapter adds a proper HTML parser and converts the layout engine to use it.

-A tree of nodes
+A Tree of Nodes

 For our browser to use a tree, tokens need to evolve into nodes.
 That means adding a list of children and a parent pointer to each one.
 Here’s the new Text class, representing text at the leaf of the tree: